 Many healthy home economists are returning to these wise and traditional preparation methods, especially as allergies and intolerances to grains continue to explode in the industrialized world.
 It is amazing to me how many folks label themselves as “gluten intolerant”.
 If they only realized how simple cooking techniques will easily break down the gluten and allow them to enjoy wheat again!

-Today’s blog will focus on the sprouting of grains, and wheat in particular.
-Sprouting wheat before grinding into a flour and then cooking/baking breaks down the gluten and increases the nutrition of the grain substantially.
+Today’s blog will focus on making sprouted flour, wheat in particular.
+Sprouting wheat before grinding into sprouted flour and then cooking/baking breaks down the gluten and increases the nutrition of the grain substantially.